 - Age Ranges

-Offering Art Therapy to children from age 4 to 20 years old
+Offering Art Therapy to children

-and therapeutic support to parents
+teens and adults; therapeutic support to parents

 carers and professionals working with children and adolescents